populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ## 2. Build and publish a Docker image

+Now that we know how to query metamist for metadata about our samples.
+We can learn the ins and outs of conducting analyses on these samples and their sequencing groups.
 In this section we are going to learn how CPG uses Docker images to run analyses.
 We will learn how to build a Docker image and publish it to the CPG's Docker registry.

 At CPG, we run all our computational operations in cloud infrastructure (mainly Google's Cloud Platform, GCP).
 Each individual task runs by generating a [Docker container](https://docs.docker.com/get-started/#what-is-a-container) from a template image.
 These images are built internally and published to GCP at CPG, and we have generated a library of different images for different purposes.